Banksy: Exit Through the Gift Shop and United States (2010)

 In late January 2011, Exit Through the Gift Shop was nominated for a 2010 Oscar for Best Documentary Feature.
 Banksy released a statement about the nomination, stating, "This is a big surprise...
 I don't agree with the concept of award ceremonies, but I'm prepared to make an exception for the ones I'm nominated for.
 The last time there was a naked man covered in gold paint in my house, it was me."
 Leading up to the Oscars, Banksy blanketed Los Angeles with street art.
 Many people speculated if Banksy would show up at the Oscars in disguise and make a surprise appearance if he won the Oscar.
 Exit Through the Gift Shop did not win the award, which went to Inside Job.
 In early March 2011, Banksy responded to the Oscars with an artwork in Weston-super-Mare, UK, of a little girl holding the Oscar and pouting.
 Many people think that it is about 15-month-old Lara, who dropped and damaged her father's (The King's Speech co-producer Simon Egan) Oscar statue.
-Exit Through the Gift Shop was broadcast on British public television station Channel 4 on 13 August 2011.
+Exit Through the Gift Shop was broadcast on British public television station Channel 4 on 13 August 2011 as part of a night of other shows compiled by Banksy.

 Banksy was credited with the opening couch gag for the 2010 The Simpsons episode "MoneyBart", depicting people working in deplorable conditions and using endangered or mythical animals to make both the episodes cel-by-cel and the merchandise connected with the program.
 His name appears several times throughout the episode's opening sequence, spray-painted on assorted walls and signs.
 Fox sanitised parts of the opening "for taste" and to make it less grim.
-In January 2011, Banksy published the original storyboard on its website.
-According to Banksy, the storyboard "led to delays, disputes over broadcast standards and a threatened walkout by the animation department."
+In January 2011, Banksy published the original storyboard on his website.
+According to Banksy, the storyboard "led to delays, disputes over broadcast standards and a threatened walkout by the animation department".
 Executive director Al Jean jokingly said, "This is what you get when you outsource."

-2011
+2011–2013

 In May 2011 Banksy released a lithographic print which showed a smoking petrol bomb contained in a 'Tesco Value' bottle.
 This followed a long-running campaign by locals against the opening of a Tesco Express supermarket in Banksy's home city of Bristol.
 Violent clashes had taken place between police and demonstrators in the Stokes Croft area.
 Banksy produced the poster ostensibly to raise money for local groups in the Stokes Croft area and to raise money for the legal defence of those arrested during the riots.
 The posters were sold exclusively at the Bristol Anarchists Bookfair in Stokes Croft for £5 each.
 In December, he unveiled Cardinal Sin at the Walker Art Gallery, Liverpool.
-The bust, which replaces a priest's face with a "pixelated" effect, was a statement on the child abuse scandal in the Catholic Church.
+The bust, which replaces a priest's face with a pixelated effect, was a statement on the child abuse scandal in the Catholic Church.